nitinthewiz/TheLinkBlog/_posts/2015/09/2015-09-01-ukraine-crisis-deadly-bbc.md

 Was about 1 mile away having dinner last night from where these protests happened.

-<blockquote>One national guard member has been killed and over 100 injured in violent protests outside Ukraine's parliament, the interior ministry said.</blockquote>
+> One national guard member has been killed and over 100 injured in violent protests outside Ukraine's parliament, the interior ministry said.